What Doesn’t Kill Her

 Chapter 11 RETALIATION

-That week was more of the same: fifteen-minute sessions on the hour, at an increased level of intensity.
-If her spine began to feel like it was burning, she would get into the cold water.
+The week was more of the same: fifteen-minute sessions on the hour, at an increased level of intensity.
+When her spine began to feel like it was burning, she drew a bath of cold water.
 Her sensitivity during the pulses was acute.
 She read and heard every thought, every conversation clearly.
 She visualized dull gray painted boxes in a dull gray painted room with fluorescent lights that made everyone look sickly and pale.
-Is it any wonder these men needed some outside stimulus to make them feel real and to give them a sense of purpose and reason?
-Every day, for eight hours, someone was assigned to sit on a stool, in a windowless cramped lab, taking notes and working the dials delivering in the most impersonal way, the inhumane acts.
-It was hard to determine who was under surveillance and confinement – Katrina or the lab technicians.
+Was it any wonder these men needed some outside stimulus to make them feel real and to give them a sense of purpose and reason?
+Every day, for eight hours, someone was assigned to sit on a stool, in a windowless cramped lab, taking notes and working the dials in the most impersonal way, the inhumane acts.
+It was hard to determine who was under surveillance and confinement—Katrina or the lab technicians.

 Chapter 12 PSYCHIC AFFAIRS

-All had been quiet since the EMP attack.
+For a while, all was quiet after the EMP attack.
 Then came a knock on the door.
-Looking out the window, Katrina saw it was a man in an Air Force pilot’s flight suit.
-She opened the door just enough for him to see her, and he introduced himself as Major Kyle Upshaw, a U2 pilot stationed at nearby Beale Air Force Base.
+Looking out the window, Katrina saw a man in an Air Force pilot’s flight suit.
+She opened the door just enough for him to see her, and he introduced himself as Major Kyle Upshaw, a U-2 pilot stationed at Beale Air Force Base.
 She glanced back at her father.
-Meeting her eyes, he nodded, motioning her to let the pilot in.
+Meeting her eyes, he nodded, motioning to her to let the pilot in.
 Katrina was caught by surprise, not knowing what the visit was about.
-“Come in Major.
-You came a bit sooner than I anticipated.
-Nevertheless, come sit down,” Edwin said, waving his hand.

 Chapter 13 TURNING UP THE HEAT